beasiteri/stopwatch/README.md

 It includes additional features such as lap recording and an analog clock display synchronized with the elapsed time.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

+# Important
+The Angular CLI requires a minimum Node.js version of either v14.15 or v16.10

 ## Screenshot of the page
 ![](src/assets/stopwatch.png)